matt-tek/android-mobile-app/README.md

-Some projects to test Android native developement and my UQAC projects in mobile developement made during my exchange year
+Some projects to test mobile (android and ios) native developement and my UQAC projects in mobile developement made during my exchange year